-The 2019 Ipswich School speech day took place on July 5th on the Henley Road School field.
-Speeches from Headmaster Nicholas Weaver, Chairman of the Governors and Old Ipswichian, Henry Staunton (1962-1967) and this years guest speaker, scientist, author, BBC Radio 4 presenter and Old Ipswichian Dr Adam Rutherford (1982-1993).
+The 2019 Ipswich School Speech Day took place on 5th July on the School Field.
+Speeches from Headmaster Nicholas Weaver, Chairman of Governors and Old Ipswichian Henry Staunton (1962-1967) and this year's guest speaker: scientist, author, BBC Radio 4 presenter and Old Ipswichian Dr Adam Rutherford (1982-1993).

-Guest speaker, OI Dr Adam Rutherford, entertained the audience of pupils, parents, staff and invited guests with confessions from his school career.
-Dr Rutherford shared nine points which he felt people should consider to make the most of the opportunities in their lives.
-The importance of making a difference, making the most of new technology and being aware of the privileged position of being an Ipswich School pupil were among them.
+Guest speaker Dr Adam Rutherford OI entertained the audience of pupils, parents, staff and invited guests with confessions from his school career.
+Dr Rutherford shared nine points which he felt people should consider, in order to make the most of the opportunities in their lives.
+The importance of making a difference, making the most of new technology and being aware of the privilege of being an Ipswich School pupil were among them.
 He also advised students to: “Fail better.
 Get good at failing but learn from your mistakes.
 Don’t make the same ones over and over again.”
-Dr Rutherford concluded his speech simply with the words: “Just be kind”.
+Dr Rutherford concluded his speech simply with the words: “Just be kind.”

 After prize giving members of the Upper 6th attended their Leavers chapel service, arriving as Ipswichians, and leaving as OIs.
 Club Chairman Sally Webber presented each with their Club badge, and information of upcoming Club events.
 All then retired to the marquee on School Field for a champagne reception, sponsored by the Club.